StartfundInc/erc-refundable-token-standard/proposal-refundable-token-erc-2000.md

 This standard proposes interfaces on top of the ERC-20 standard.
 Each function should include constraint check logic.
-The escrow-contract  should implement internal constraint logic such as period, maximum investors, etc.
+The escrow-contract should implement internal constraint logic such as
+ - Lock period
+ - Maximum(or minimum) number of investors
+ - Maximum(or minimum) number of tokens to fund
+ - Exchange rates of seller/buyer token
+ - KYC verification of users(It might require additional interface)
+ - etc
 The buyer-contract and seller-contract should not have constraint rules.

 Let's discuss the following functions.